 Southland is one of the largest regions, taking up about a ninth of New Zealand, with its rugged coastline stretching for 3,400 kilometres (2,100 miles).
 A quarter of Southland’s land area is protected as part of the Fiordland and Rakiura national parks, and conservation and sustainability projects are key regional activities.

-The region's largest city is Invercargill, a stop-off point on the Southern Scenic route.
+The region's biggest city is Invercargill, a stop-off point on the Southern Scenic route.
 Invercargill offers legendary southern hospitality and a base to explore the wild beauty of destinations like the Catlins coast and Curio Bay.

 Bluff, a fishing port south of Invercargill, is famous for its oysters – a traditional New Zealand delicacy harvested from the southern ocean's chilly waters.
 Southlanders celebrate the oyster season each May with the Bluff oyster and seafood festival.

-Stewart Island is New Zealand’s third-largest island and a haven for native birdlife such as kiwi, kereru (native wood pigeon), bellbird, tui and saddleback.
+Stewart Island is New Zealand’s third-largest island and a haven for native birdlife such as kiwi, kereru (wood pigeon), bellbird, tui and saddleback.
 It lies across Foveaux Strait, a short ferry ride from Bluff.